snap-stanford/snap-python/doc/source/reference/GetMxScc.rst

 Return value:

 - graph
-    A Snap.py graph or a network representing the largest strongly connected component in ＊Graph＊.
+    A Snap.py graph or a network representing the largest strongly connected component in *Graph*.

 The following example shows how to get the largest strongly connected component in